-The last thing that startups think about is a marketing plan to promote the finished product.
-Development and upgrades, search for investments, and first customers take 24 hours a day.
+The last thing startups think about is a marketing plan to promote the finished product.
+Development and upgrades, search for investments, and first customers take 24 hours daily.
 When it comes to developing an idea for the masses, all marketing comes down to SEO promotion, paid advertising in search engines, and SMM.
 Email campaigns are remembered when the first client base appears.
 Although this tool is the only one that helps build a free database, make a sale, and find investors.
-Don’t believe us? – we show you some examples!
+Don’t believe us? – we will show you some examples!

 Why do startups need email marketing?

 Email marketing has the broadest coverage by the target audience.
 Three times more than popular social networks.
 New opportunities for a startup: both in search of new clients and investors.